 Te Pūtake o te Riri, He Rā Maumahara, a national commemoration of the land wars seeks to increase awareness among all Aotearoa New Zealand citizens about our local history, significant landmarks and people.

 It is also about building nationhood and pride and increasing mātauranga (knowledge) and value for local history.
-This year it is taking place across sites of significance in Waikato – hosted by Tainui.
+This year it is taking place across sites of significance in the Waikato, hosted by Tainui.
 As we did in 2019 Karuwhā will facilitate a group to participate in the multi-day commemorations.
+Our registrations will open in August – we are awaiting more information from Tainui before planning further details.

 Check out articles and images from previous years on the official Facebook page: https://www.facebook.com/TePutakeOTeRiri/